fbpx

 Hawaiian Desserts

 Yes, there are luau desserts!
 The most traditional Hawaiian dessert is Haupia.
-It’s a coconut cream custard that is cut into squares and served cold.
+It’s a coconut milk custard that is cut into squares and served cold.

 Some luaus also have a pineapple coconut cake or other tropical cake.

-And many offer fresh tropical Hawaiian fruit like pineapple, mango, and papaya.
+Many offer fresh tropical Hawaiian fruits like pineapple, mango, and papaya.

 How is Food Served at a Luau in Hawaii?

-Most Hawaiian luaus offer buffet dining with an assortment of Hawaiian/Asian food items.
+Most Hawaiian luaus offer buffet dinners with various Hawaiian/Asian food items.
 This can be nice because you can try a bunch of different items.

 Some luaus even invite people back for a second helping.
 A few luaus have table-side dining with plated courses.